Free shipping on orders $75+

 Kara Miller |

-Living with incontinence can be a daily challenge that extends far beyond physical discomfort.
+For the 423 million people worldwide living with incontinence, it can be a daily challenge that extends far beyond physical discomfort.
 It touches every aspect of daily life, from work to social activities, and even getting a good night’s sleep.
 The impact on quality of life can be emotionally and mentally draining.

 Incontinence supplies play a vital role in bringing comfort and dignity back into the lives of incontinence sufferers, but the added expense can be daunting for many.
 However, a Flexible Spending Account (FSA) can be a game changer for those who are struggling with the financial burden of managing incontinence